Zale’s Tales: Diamond Cutting

-I started learning about diamonds as a teenager, working in the old Zale New York office at 450 W 33rd St. Because Zale was a DTC Sightholder, from the late 1950s to the mid-1980s, we were fully engaged as diamond manufacturers.
+I started learning about diamonds and diamond cutting as a teenager, working in the old Zale New York office at 450 W 33rd St. Because Zale was a DTC Sightholder, from the late 1950s to the mid-1980s, we were fully engaged as diamond manufacturers.

 In the New York office, we received the rough and then determined how best to take each stone in order to maximize its value.
 Because we were mostly cutting rounds from octahedral and dodecahedral rough, we would saw the goods in our factory at 450 West, where we had about 120 sawing benches.
 That is how I began my diamond education — over the summer when I was 17.